singularityhacker/textual-serve-demo/README.md

 # Minimal Textual-Serve Demo

-This is a minimal reproduction of a Textual TUI deployment issue on Railway.com.
+This is a minimal reproduction of a Textual TUI deployment issue attempting to use: https://github.com/Textualize/textual-serve

 ## The Problem